 Effectively using flat characters in your writing can add depth and clarity to your story.
 Here are some tips and expert advice to consider:

-3. Contrast with Round Characters: Use flat characters to highlight the complexities and growth of your round characters.
-By contrasting a static, unchanging figure with a dynamic, evolving one, you can point out the protagonist's journey and transformation.
+Contrast with Round Characters: Use flat characters to highlight the complexities and growth of your round characters.
+By contrasting a static, unchanging figure with a dynamic, evolving one, you can highlight the protagonist's journey and transformation.
 To give you an idea, if your protagonist struggles with indecision, pair them with a flat character who is always decisive and confident.
 This contrast will make the protagonist's internal struggles more apparent and their eventual decisions more impactful.

-4. Maintain Consistency: One of the defining characteristics of flat characters is their consistency. check that their actions, beliefs, and behaviors remain consistent throughout the story.
+Maintain Consistency: One of the defining characteristics of flat characters is their consistency. check that their actions, beliefs, and behaviors remain consistent throughout the story.
 Avoid giving them sudden or unexpected changes in personality, as this can undermine their role and confuse the reader.
 Consistency doesn't mean they can't be involved in dramatic events, but their reaction and contribution should always align with their established character.

 FAQ